-Organizers: Kathleen Lynch and Owen Williams are, respectively, Executive Director and Assistant Director of Scholarly Programs for the Folger Institute.
+Organizers: Kathleen Lynch and Owen Williams are, respectively, Executive Director and Associate Director of Scholarly Programs for the Folger Institute.
 Elisa Oh is Associate Professor of English at Howard University.

 Schedule: Monday through Friday, 9:30 a.m.–4:30 p.m., 15–19 July 2019.

 Apply: 7 January 2019 for admission and grants-in-aid.
 This skills course is intended for students in the early years of graduate work.
 In addition to following the general application guidelines, applicants for this course should describe a research question, the motivating reason to look to primary sources to answer this question, and any previous experience with early modern materials.
 If a participant is able to arrange for one graduate credit on the home campus under the direction of an on-campus advisor, the Institute will certify participation.